bnb-chain/bnb-chain.github.io/docs/bas/develop/Aries-Testnet/tutorials/deploy-erc721-tokens.md

 sidebar_label: Deploy NFTs
 ---

-# Deploy NFTs on BAS Aries Network
+# Deploy NFTs on Aries Network

 > This work is inspired by ​[this blog](https://forum.openzeppelin.com/t/draft-create-an-nft-and-deploy-to-a-public-testnet-using-truffle/2961).